jonnymuir/ProcessSandbox/README.md

 ## Quick Start

-See the [tutorial](Tutorial.md) for an easy to follow example of how ProcessSandbox.Runner works
+See the [tutorial](Tutorial.md) for an easy to follow example of how ProcessSandbox.Runner works.

+See the [com tutorial(TutorialCom.md)] to see an example of how to call a 32 bit com object in an Azure App Service.

 ### Installation